technical details:

 - Julia Brown

 - Bit part.
-I'm guessing that she's the one on the right among the three 'society' girls in
+She's the one on the right among the three 'society' girls in the stands.

 - Peggy Ahern